useless-repo/switch/README.md

-# The button is On, please?
+# The button is OFF